ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 # Ordering FortiGate Virtual Appliance
 {: #fortinetvm_ordering}

-You can include the FortiGate® Virtual Appliance service with a new vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

 When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **FortiGate Virtual Appliance** in the **Security and compliance** category.
 Follow the steps to add the service to your instance.

-You cannot install Juniper vSRX and Fortigate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper® vSRX and Fortigate Virtual Appliance on the same edge services cluster.

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}